 What is the most popular ASMR trigger?

 Although tapping sounds and crinkling sounds are very popular, whispers have been determined by three different research studies to be the most popular ASMR trigger.
-This may be because whispers are not just a gentle sound like tapping and crinkling, but whispers also convey the gentle disposition of the person whispering and therefore feel more personal to the listener.
+This may be because whispers are not just a gentle sound like tapping and crinkling, but whispers also convey the gentle personality of the individual whispering and therefore feel more personal to the listener.

 The first video channel of whispered videos for the purpose of relaxation was WhisperingLife, created in 2009.
 Many other dedicated whisperers soon started YouTube channels also.
 These early ASMR videos existed before the term “ASMR” was created and they were all referred to as “Whisper Videos.”
 Learn more about the History of ASMR videos HERE.

-If you want to try relaxing or falling asleep to whispers, you can listen to the podcast, Sleep Whispers.
+If you want to try relaxing or falling asleep to whispers, you can try the podcast, Sleep Whispers.
 The Sleep Whispers podcast was created by the founder of ASMR University in 2016.
-Listen to the Sleep Whispers podcast HERE.
+Listen to the Sleep Whispers podcast, the Calm History podcast, and other relaxing podcasts HERE.